-When installing a gas-fired furnace in a residential garage, ensure the burners and the ignition source are at least 18 in.
-(46 cm) above the floor and the furnace is in a location that avoids physical damage by vehicles.
+A gas-fired furnace for installation in a residential garage must be installed so that the burners and the ignition source are located not less than 18 in.
+(46 cm) above the floor, and the furnace must be located or protected to avoid physical damage by vehicles.